GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.4.md

 Misa-nee went on.
 Her eyes still cloudy, her gaze a blank stare resting on some part of the ceiling.

-<div class="text-quoted">“...I might have truly been...
-The master of my fate.”</div>
+<div class="text-quoted">“...I might have truly been... 'the master of my fate'.”</div>

 Right after... a piercingly loud screeching noise broke the silence.
 Seemingly omnipresent, it echoed throughout the entire hangar.
 It wasn't before a few seconds passed that I realized the roller shutters began to open.
 The bright daylight made me lose my sight for a moment.